 Do you have a group who would like to learn a lot about historical photographs and genealogy from Maureen?
-She offers both in person presentations, all day seminars, keynote speeches and virtual seminars in the form of webinars (a great alternative to when travel and scheduling make it difficult for a personal appearance).
-Below we list some example topics, but feel free to request unlisted topics as well!
+She offers virtual webinars and interactive workshops, all-day virtual seminars, as well as keynote speeches Below we list some example topics, but feel free to request unlisted topics as well!

 Fill out the following form to get the process of booking Maureen started!